coyotemarin/pbg/README.md

 Next, I'll make an initial API.
-I've come to terms with the fact that my API probably won't be a pure Couch App (too many needs for joins, especially when you get into users subscribing to campaigns; filtering by location is a bit of a bear as well), but might look a lot like Couch.
+I've come to terms with the fact that my API probably won't be a pure Couch App (too many needs for joins, especially when you get into users subscribing to campaigns; filtering by location is a bit of a bear as well), but it might look a lot like Couch.

 Finally, I'll make a mobile website that runs off the API.
 Initially, I'll open it up to friends and people who contribute to this project, but as soon